 2) It’s Super Easy to Install

 Since fiberglass is one of the most used types of attic insulation, its safe to say that it’s also super easy to install.
-Whereas some popular insulators are a nightmare to set up properly in your attic, installing fiberglass batts is a relatively painless process.
+Whereas some popular insulators are a nightmare to set up properly in your attic, installing fiberglass batts insulation is a relatively painless process.

-Batts are conveniently designed to be the same width as the standard distance between studs on a wall, which makes installation as easy as unrolling and stapling them.
+Batts are conveniently designed to be the same width as the standard distance between studs on a wall, which makes fiberglass insulation installation as easy as unrolling and stapling them.

-The thermal performance of fiberglass batts will drop dramatically if they’re cut to the wrong length or somehow installed improperly, so it’s recommended that you hire a professional to install them instead of a DIY method.
-Because it tends to be such a straightforward process, however, professionals are likely to charge you less for batt installation than they would for installing an alternative material like foam.
+The thermal performance of fiberglass batts will drop dramatically if they’re cut to the wrong length or somehow installed improperly, so it’s recommended that you hire a professional to install a fiberglass batt insulation instead of a DIY method.
+Because it tends to be such a straightforward process, however, professionals are likely to charge you less for batt installation than they would for installing an alternative insulation material like foam.
 You can also ensure that it is installed properly when you go with an insulation company.

 3) It Comes in Loose-Fill Form Too